rodrigobelo/wootrade-dotnet/README.md

 - WebSockets Streams for Spot Market
 - All public RESTful API endpoints available
 - Authenticated OrderBook Snapshot endpoint available
-- Important RESTful API endpoints for Orders available such as PlaceOrder, GetOrder, CancelOrder
+- Important RESTful API endpoints for Orders available such as PlaceOrder, GetOrder, GetOrders and CancelOrder
 - GetAccountInformation and GetCurrentHoldings endpoints available

 If you find any issue or have questions, please please open an issue.